arseniyus/Python-Flask-API-Tutorial/README.md

 - In the git ignore file type in 'venv/'
   This will make sure your venv file doesn't get pushed into the repository when you git add.

+IF upon git adding, git still tracks the .venv folder, don't worry.
+Just type this in the terminal:
+'git rm -r --cached .venv/'

+This will remove the changes from the commit.

 d) Create a file called app.py

 e) Check the file is working.